1757 - French expedition against Fort William Henry

 The French expedition of the previous winter against Fort William Henry had deprived the British from all the flotilla which they intended to use to invade Canada.
 The French could now consider an offensive action in the area of Lake Saint-Sacrement (present-day Lake George) at the beginning of the Spring.

-Since May, Bourlamaque with the battalions of Béarn and Royal Roussillon, was finishing Fort Carillon, sending out war-parties and trying to discover the force and designs of the British at Fort William Henry.
+Since May, Bourlamaque with the battalions of II./Béarn and II./Royal Roussillon, was finishing Fort Carillon, sending out war-parties and trying to discover the force and designs of the British at Fort William Henry.

 On July 4, Lévis left Saint-Jean for Carillon with 4 battalions.

-On July 7, Lévis' force arrived at Carillon where Lévis then assumed command.
+On July 7, Lévis's force arrived at Carillon where Lévis then assumed command.

-On July 8, Lévis' force (4 bns) encamped at the fall near Carillon while Bourlamaque's Corps (2 bns) remained at Carillon.
+On July 8, Lévis's force (4 bns) encamped at the fall near Carillon while Bourlamaque's Corps (2 bns) remained at Carillon.

-On July 9, Lévis' 4 battalions opened a portage road for the passage of artillery and bateaux between the fall and Lake Saint-Sacrement.
+On July 9, Lévis's 4 battalions opened a portage road for the passage of artillery and bateaux between the fall and Lake Saint-Sacrement.

-On July 10, Lévis sent a party of 100 Canadians and Indians under Langy to reconnoitre the north shore of Lake Saint-Sacrement.
+On July 10, Lévis sent a party of 100 Canadiens and Indians under Langy to reconnoitre the north shore of Lake Saint-Sacrement.

 On July 12, the portage road was completed.
 Provisions, camp equipage, ammunition, cannon, and bateaux were dragged by gangs of men up the road from the camp of Lévis to the head of the rapids.
 Troops were transferred to Lake Saint-Sacrement at night so that the portage road could be used freely during the day for the transportation of material and equipment.
 The same day, M. Marin arrived with 400 Indians.